rpcpool/yellowstone-grpc/README.md

    - `owner` — account owner Pubkey, match to any Pubkey from the array
    - `filters` — same as `getProgramAccounts` filters, array of `dataSize` or `Memcmp` (bytes, base58, base64 are supported)

 If all fields are empty then all accounts are broadcasted.
-Otherwise fields works as logical `AND` and values in arrays as logical `OR` (except values in `filters` which works as logical `AND`).
+Otherwise fields works as logical `AND` and values in arrays as logical `OR` (except values in `filters` that works as logical `AND`).

 #### Transactions

    - `vote` — enable/disable broadcast `vote` transactions
    - `failed` — enable/disable broadcast `failed` transactions
    - `signature` — match only specified transaction
-   - `account_include` — filter transactions which use any account
+   - `account_include` — filter transactions that use any account from the list
-   - `account_exclude` — filter transactions which do not use any account
+   - `account_exclude` — opposite to `account_include`
-   - `account_required` — require all accounts used in transaction
+   - `account_required` — require all accounts from the list to be used in transaction

 If all fields are empty then all transactions are broadcasted.
 Otherwise fields works as logical `AND` and values in arrays as logical `OR`.

+#### Entries

+Currently we do not have filters for the entries, all entries broadcasted.

 #### Blocks

-   - `account_include` — filter transactions and accounts which use any of listed accounts
+   - `account_include` — filter transactions and accounts that use any account from the list
    - `include_transactions` — include all transactions
    - `include_accounts` — include all accounts updates
    - `include_entries` — include all entries

-Currently all blocks are broadcasted.

 #### Blocks meta

-Same as `Blocks` but without `transactions`.
+Same as `Blocks` but without `transactions`, `accounts` and entries.
+Currently we do not have filters for block meta, all messages are broadcasted.

 ### Limit filters

-It's possible to add limits for filters in config.
+It's possible to add limits for filters in the config.
 If `filters` field is omitted then filters doesn't have any limits.

 ```json
 "grpc": {